 We also thought it a good idea to write up the story of how the collaborative efforts of OSC fabricators inspired us.
 It’s right on the arm for the judges to read.

-To see how we placed in the competition and view all the other chair designs, click this link.
+To see how we place in the competition, and all the other competitor submissions, check out muskoka chair throw down designs.

 What Would We Change?

 We jumped at the chance to team up and give the chair challenge a go.
 It’s an honour to lend our creative talent to a chair that the public will enjoy!